 She then stood, screaming, “I AM YOUR MOTHER.
 DO YOU UNDERSTAND ME?!”

-Abram replied.
-“I now know why I have always hated you.
-You had no choice but to hate me back.
-We have created so much sadness, you and me.
-It isn’t right that we should hate one another but you are not my mother.
-You never were.
-What do we do now?”

 Ishmael quietly replied, “Now I know why I always hated you.
 You are a liar and a thief.”

 Sarai rushed Hagar with the intent to kill, screaming, “YOU KILLED MY SON YOU TOOK HIM FROM ME HE LOVED ME SO MUCH AND YOU KILLED HIM YOU WILL DIE FOR THIS YOU ARE EVIL I WILL KILL YOU....”